VTOMAN FlashSpeed 1000

 in the Midsize (1 kWh class) class

-Lifted by Trust & reliability and Output & versatility; held back by charging & solar.
+Lifted by Output & versatility and Durability & longevity; held back by charging & solar.

 Capacity truth